MERA/JLD2 File Converter - Multithreaded

 Overview

-The Safe Multithreaded JLD2 File Converter is a comprehensive tool designed to upgrade older Mera.jl data files that exhibit version mismatch warnings.
-It features active safety margin monitoring, intelligent thread management, and robust error handling to ensure safe and efficient batch conversion of large datasets.
+batch_convert_mera is a safe, multithreaded tool to re-save older Mera.jl data files in the current format.
+It features active safety-margin monitoring, intelligent thread management, and robust error handling for batch conversion of large datasets.

 Problem Description